OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Settings.md

 ![Lernpfad mit Icons](assets/lp_icons.png){ class="shadow" }
 ![Lernpfad ohne Pfad und Icons](assets/no_lp_no_icons.png){ class="shadow" }

-In the section **"Course element default style"** you can define the default presentation of the course elements and, for example, upload a background image and define the style of the image as well as assign a color category.
+In the section "**Course element default style**" you can define the default presentation of the course elements and, for example, upload a background image and define the style of the image as well as assign a color category.
 In the preview you can see the effects.

 [To the top of the page ^](#course_settings)